Bureau Enlists State Attorneys General to Provide Information on Private Student Loan Complaints

 - Many borrowers report finding it difficult to navigate the repayment process.
 Respondents articulated a number of issues related to the repayment process.
 Some challenges included billing and record-keeping issues, lost payments, onerous debt collection practices, and limited flexibility to negotiate repayment plans during times of financial hardship or unemployment.

-The CFPB also sent a letter to attorneys general and state higher education officials to invite their participation.
+The CFPB also sent a to attorneys general and state higher education officials to invite their participation.
 Responses to the notice will inform the recommendations to Congress in the CFPB’s student loan ombudsman report on private student loan complaints.

 Private student loans are financial products used for higher education that are not originated through the federal student loan program.
 Those active in the private student loan market include banks, credit unions, state agencies, nonprofit organizations, marketers, servicers, and schools.
 Unlike federal student loans, private student loans do not always include flexible repayment features for borrowers facing hardship.